 Public speaking is a skill that requires practice, and we have workshops and resources to help you succeed.
 Whether you participate in Grad Slam or are preparing for a class presentation or poster session, we can help you build confidence and refine your public speaking abilities.

 All students may attend the workshops for free.
 Participation in Grad Slam is not required to attend the training opportunities.
-Registration is highly encouraged and will open in January.
-All workshops for Spring 2023 will be offered in hybrid format via Zoom and at the Graduate Center (1600 E 1st St.) in Room 102.
+Workshops are offered in hybrid format via Zoom and at the Graduate Center (1600 E 1st St.) in Room 102.
 The link to the Zoom meetings is provided after registration.
-Information Sessions are offered over Zoom only.
 Titles and descriptions of workshops are subject to change.
 All times are in Mountain Standard Time zone.
 Missed a workshop or information session?
 No worries!
 You can access slides and handouts from the workshops by visiting our online folder.
 You will need to login using your NetID and password.

 Crafting a Memorable Message

-Attendees will learn strategies for making presentations to diverse audiences memorable and will have an opportunity to get feedback on ideas they have for their next presentation.
+Attendees will learn strategies for making presentations to diverse audiences memorable.

 Visual Design Considerations

-Attendees will learn strategies for visual design of slides and related visual aids for oral presentations.
+Attendees will learn and apply strategies for creating slides and figures for public talks.

-Presenting with Confidence and Effective Use of Body Language and Vocal Variety
+Confidence and Effective Body Language & Vocal Variety

 Attendees will learn how to mitigate presentation anxiety and strategies for using body language and vocal variety.